shamilovtim/cordova-plugin-feed-fm/README.md

 ## Library

-initialize the plugin and handle all state with a switch statement. plugin will respond with the appropriate callback when native state changes.
+initialize the plugin and handle all future state with a switch statement. plugin will respond with the appropriate `msg.type` and `msg.payload` when native state changes.

 ```typescript
 CordovaPluginFeedFm.initializeWithToken(